Al McLean (politician)

-Allan Kenneth McLean (born March 20, 1937) is a former politician in Ontario, Canada.
+Allan Kenneth McLean (March 20, 1937 – November 20, 2024) was a Canadian politician in Ontario.
 He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1981 to 1999 who represented the riding of Simcoe East.
 He was a cabinet minister in the government of Frank Miller and served as speaker of the assembly before being forced out of office due to a scandal.